 Close Answer

-Due to the remjet layer on Seattle Film Works, we recommend sending this film to Rocky Mountain for development.
+We do not offer ECN-2 development, or Seattle Film Works due to the remjet layer, and recommend sending this film to Rocky Mountain for development.

 Close Answer

-If you send in a roll of film that has not been exposed, you have the option of having us buy it back from you for $9 that will be credited to your account.
+If you send in a roll of film that has not been exposed, you have the option of having us shipping it back to you or giving you a discount coupon for the price or less than the value.

 Close Answer